Uniform-in-time propagation of chaos for Consensus-Based Optimization: Proof of the main results

 \end{proof}

 \begin{remark} Note that we obtain a better rate $J^{-q}$ in \cref{thm:stab_particle} than what we had in \cref{thm:uit-mfl} (rate $J^{-1}$).
-This is because for the stability estimate we do not need to estimate the error stemming from the difference between the empirical measure composed of i.i.d. sampled mean-field particles and the mean-field solution $\bar{\rho}$.
-This error yields the usual Monte-Carlo rate of $J^{-1}$ as per \cref{lem:convergence_weighted_mean_iid-2}. \end{remark}
+This is because for the stability estimate we do not need to estimate the error on the weighted mean stemming from the difference between the empirical measure composed of i.i.d.\ sampled mean-field particles and the mean-field solution $\bar{\rho}$.
+This error yields the usual Monte Carlo rate of $J^{-1}$ as per \cref{lem:convergence_weighted_mean_iid-2}. \end{remark}

-\begin{remark} When estimating \eqref{eq:technical-inequality_for_stab}, splitting into the good and the bad set before applying bounds is precisely what enables us to obtain a control in terms of $\expect \mathcal G_0$ and $J^{-q}$. \end{remark}